Dishant1389/IDEAs-ML-HEAs-Phase_Prediction/README.md

 Database file - 323 HEAs with their phase information and normalized feature values.

-### File "Input_ANN.txt":
+### File "run_ANN_phase_prediction.py":
-run_ANN_phase_prediction.py - Creates ANN model using parameters defined in "Input_ANN.txt" file.
+Creates ANN model using parameters defined in "Input_ANN.txt" file.
 A new directory is created to store trained models and training/validation results.

+Requirements|recommended versions
+Python|3.8.1
+pandas|1.0.3
+numpy|1.18.2
+scikit-learn|0.22.2
+tensorflow|2.2.0rc2
+keras|2.3.1

 ### File "Input_ANN.txt":
 Input file to fix model parameters.
 All parametrs for model are modified here.
 Make modifications only after "[" symbol.